 Practicas can be characterized as having a clean design and robust mechanics.
 Compared to other camera-manufacturing centres under the old Soviet-occupied territories, the German Democratic Republic often delivered superior quality, which shows with this MTL 5B.

-Having read a few reviews and done some research on eBay, I figured that Practicas sell for anywhere in between just a few Euros, up to 200€.
+Having read a few reviews and done some research on eBay, I figured that Practicas sell for anywhere between just a few Euros, up to 200€.
 Luckily, I was able to get a good deal on a serviced model.

 I waited with anticipation for my Praktica until the day came to finally open up the box and handle my mint “new” shining camera!